nielsdoorn/nielsdoorn.github.io/index.md

 In the end, all computer science graduates should be ["Test Infected"](http://junit.sourceforge.net/doc/testinfected/testing.htm), a term coined by Martin Fowler to describe the intrinsic motivation to not accepting untested software.

+For this research, I am using Design Research in Education.

 ## Current work

 Currently, I am working on: